SciProgCentre/kmath/kmath-noa/README.md

 installation.
 If you are on Windows, we recommend setting up everything on [WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).

-To install the library, you have to publish locally `kmath-core`, `kmath-tensors` with `kmath-noa`:
+To install the library, simply publish it locally:
 ```
-./gradlew -q :kmath-core:publishToMavenLocal :kmath-tensors:publishToMavenLocal :kmath-noa:publishToMavenLocal
+./gradlew -q :kmath-noa:publishToMavenLocal
 ```

-This builds `jtorch` a JNI wrapper for `NOA/LibTorch`, placed inside:

-`~/.konan/third-party/kmath-noa-<version>/cpp-build`